 The United States defines “structured settlement” for Federal income taxation purposes in Internal Revenue Code Section 5891 (c) (1) as an "arrangement" that meets the following requirements:

-- A structured settlement must be
+- A structured settlement must be established by:

 - A suit or agreement for periodic payment of damages excludable from gross income under Internal Revenue Code Section 104(a)(2); or